-Ubuntu One is a service for storing your files online-in your Ubuntu One Personal Cloud.
-Your Ubuntu One Personal Cloud is your personal online storage space; it can be accessed in any web browser or using an Ubuntu One application, such as those for Ubuntu, Windows, iPhone, or Android.
+Ubuntu One is a service for storing your files online in your Ubuntu One Personal Cloud.
+Your Ubuntu One Personal Cloud is your personal online storage space, and it can be accessed in any web browser or using an Ubuntu One application (available for Ubuntu, Mac os x, Windows, iPhone, and Android).
 Because Ubuntu One stores your files online, it's the perfect way to backup your files to prevent data loss.
 You can also use Ubuntu One to share files with other people-this makes Ubuntu One a great tool for friends, families, and collaborative teams.
 Ubuntu One also provides services for backing up your contacts and streaming music to mobile devices.
 The Ubuntu One service is provided by Canonical.